kanocz/lcvpn/README.md

 ### Plans

-Maybe I'll implement some optimizations like using worker threads, reusing part of last message instead of crypto/rand and so on :)
+Maybe I'll implement some optimizations like using worker threads and so on :)